 From 2014 to 2019, I worked on my doctoral dissertation at the International Institute of Social History in Amsterdam.
 I defended it at the University of Amsterdam in September 2019.
 My dissertation explored continuity and change in the Russian and Soviet penal practices from 1879 to 1953, with a particular focus on the emergence of labour camps.
 A book resulting from it, Coerced Labour, Forced Displacement, and the Soviet Gulag, 1880s-1930s was published by Amsterdam University Press in 2024 and is now also available in paperback.
+It has been reviewed in The Russian Review and Europe-Asia Studies.

 Between February 2020 and January 2026, I was involved in the ERC-funded project ZARAH: Women’s labour activism in Eastern Europe and transnationally, from the age of empires to the late 20th century, based at the Central European University.
 As a postdoctoral researcher within this project, I explored the world of women labour activists in Poland and internationally.
 The major outcome of the project, an innovative collaborative monograph Women’s Labour Activism in Eastern Europe and Beyond: A new transnational history, was published in 2025 by UCL Press and is available in open access.
 I was also fully responsible for the coordination and creation of the project’s public history website, Women’s Labour Activism, including curating and creating the entirety of its content.